Kyriosity/use-dev/README+/parts/_ext/ISie/README.md

 ## Wrap up.
 What's next

-This first release is stable but much experimental.
+This first release is stable but very experimental.

 Equal - is burdensome with options